-Particularly when drivers rent a car for vacation, they are tempted to purchase personal effects coverage.
-Electronics, jewelry, and other expensive items may sit in an untended car for longer periods than usual.
-Before signing up, remember that your homeowners’ or renter’s policy likely provides protection when you are off-premises.
+Particularly when drivers rent a car for vacation, they want to purchase personal effects coverage as electronics, jewelry and other expensive items may sit in an untended car for longer periods than usual.
+Remember that your homeowners’ or renter’s policy likely provides some protection when you are off-premises as well.

-If you do not have car insurance currently, you should consider purchasing insurance from the rental car company.
+If you do not have car insurance, you should absolutely purchase insurance from the rental car company.
 You will need to meet minimum standards for liability, and you can rest assured that the rental insurance will cover you in the event of an accident.
-Inquire about credit card benefits as well, but make sure there that loopholes don’t leave you exposed to potential financial hardship.
+You can inquire about credit card benefits too, but make sure there that loopholes don’t leave you exposed to potential financial hardship.

-When deciding whether to purchase rental car insurance, you should take multiple factors into consideration, starting with the protection offered by your current auto insurance and credit cards.
-If you currently are uninsured, you must opt for rental coverage to meet minimum requirements.
+When deciding whether to purchase rental car insurance, you should take multiple factors into consideration, starting with the protection offered by your current auto insurance and credit cards, then decide how much rental car insurance you need to fill in the gaps.